yiyingko/Frontend-Mentor/README.md

 ### Frontend-Mentor
-#### This is a collection of my solutions to the Frontend Mentor challenges to improve my coding skills by building realistic projects.
+#### This is a collection of my solutions to the Frontend Mentor challenges.
 #### Frontend Mentor - [@yiyingko](https://www.frontendmentor.io/profile/yiyingko)